Minimally Invasive PRP Treatment for Hair Loss and Regrowth

 The gut plays a crucial role in nutrient absorption:

-Imbalanced gut microbiomes, such as in dysbiosis or leaky gut syndrome, impair absorption of essential vitamins and minerals needed for hair growth.
+Imbalanced gut microbiomes, such as in dysbiosis or leaky gut syndrome, impair the absorption of essential vitamins and minerals needed for hair growth.

 Increased inflammation from poor gut health can contribute to hair thinning.